google/automotive-design-compose/README.md

 Then open the Figma Desktop app, go to **Plugins** -> **Development** -> **Import plugin from Manifest** and select the `manifest.json` file to import.

 # Development process

 ## Updating serialized Figma files

-Any changes that include an update to the Figma serialized File version (set in crates/figma_import/src/serialized_document.rs) will require the committed serialized files to be updated with new versions that have been fetched with the updated version.
+Any changes that include an update to the Figma serialized file version (set in crates/figma_import/src/serialized_document.rs) will require the committed serialized files to be updated with new versions that have been fetched with the updated version.
 At a minimum this includes any files that are being tested with AndroidIntegratedTests, and most especially the Tutorial's welcome screen, which is a special case.

 The Tutorial's DesignDoc is set to the main development Figma file, to assist in development of the app, but the committed serialized file is a separate file that presents a "welcome" page.
 This file's ID is `BX9UyUa5lkuSP3dEnqBdJf`.
 To update the file, fetch the `BX9UyUa5lkuSP3dEnqBdJf` file, then replace `reference-apps/tutorial/app/src/main/assets/figma/TutorialDoc_3z4xExq0INrL9vxPhj9tl7` with the serialized file. **The file name will remain the same**, the `TutorialDoc_3z4xExq0INrL9vxPhj9tl7` fill will contain the serialized `BX9UyUa5lkuSP3dEnqBdJf` file.
 The Tutorial app project has an AndroidIntegratedTest to ensure that the correct file is set, and it will be run as part of running the `./dev-scripts/test-all.sh` script.